 Board Meetings

 The Board meets at least once every four (4) months with a quorum of three (3) Board members or one-third of the number of Board members, whichever is higher.
 Executive management is invited to attend board meetings to present updates and provide recommendations, ex-officio, but do not vote or participate in Board decision-making.
-Pro Bono SG keeps adequate records of decisions in the minutes of general and Board meetings and circulates the same to the Board as soon as practicable.
+PBSG keeps adequate records of decisions in the minutes of general and Board meetings and circulates the same to the Board as soon as practicable.

 B. CONFLICT OF INTEREST